Silence Meal - Nina Backman

 The hallmarks of silence weave through Backman’s art.
 Silence is integral to the artistic process.
 Her work encompasses installation, performance and visual art.
 For Backman, silence brings together different but related elements within a conceptual frame, in turn creating new dialogues.
 These set out to invite critical reflection, to expose layers otherwise unnoticed, to challenge perceptions as yet outside our realm of experience.

-First conceived as part of the Hiap Residency Programme in 2013, Silence Meals have now taken place in Berlin, Shanghai, Norway and Finland.
+First conceived as part of the Hiap Residency Programme in 2013, Silence Meals have taken place in Brussels, Berlin, Shanghai, Norway and Finland.

 - Nina Backman Biography (0.06MB, PDF)